LocalLinkInc/.github/profile/README.md

 ## 👥 Founders & Leadership

-### **🧑‍💻 Oliver — Co-Founder & Chief Technology Officer (CTO)**
+### **🧑‍💻 Oliver — Co-Founder**
-Oliver leads the technical vision and product architecture at LocalLink.
+Oliver is a 20 year old univeresity student born and raised in Stockholm, Sweden.
 He studies **Mathematics and Computer Science** and is passionate about creating scalable, human-centered technology.
-With experience in software engineering, data analytics, and design thinking, Oliver focuses on building reliable, user-friendly systems that make real-world impact.

-**Key Strengths:** Full-stack development, data analytics, AI/ML integration, UX-focused product design.

 ---

----

-## 🏗️ Company Structure

 LocalLink Inc is a **startup in early development**